 - Social Media – Announce the winner and the prize on LinkedIn and your other social media accounts.

-- Email Newsletter – Send an email to announce the winner, thanking everyone for joining in and inviting them to enter your next giveaway.
+- Email Newsletter – Send an email to announce the winner, thank everyone for joining in, and invite them to enter your next giveaway.

 8. Measure Your LinkedIn Competition Results